-SQL Analytics automatically determines most common X axis scales: timestamps, linear, and logarithms.
+Databricks SQL automatically determines most common X axis scales: timestamps, linear, and logarithms.
 If it can’t parse your X column into an ordered series, it falls back to treating each X value as a “category”.
 This can have mixed results:

 If you see shapes you don’t expect you can check whether your X axis has been sorted on the X Axis tab.
 Toggle the Sort Values option.
-If Sort Values is disabled, SQL Analytics retains the ordering of the source query.
+If Sort Values is disabled, Databricks SQL retains the ordering of the source query.